Rhaphiolepis: planting, pruning, care

 Rhaphiolepis delacourii Coates Crimson

-An American horticultural selection with compact habit and more brightly coloured flowers.
-Plant in a border, a small hedge, or on a sheltered terrace.
+An American horticultural introduction with compact habit and more brightly coloured flowers.
+Plant in a border, in a small hedge, or on a sheltered terrace.

 • Flowering time May to August